vkbdev83/azurespringboot/README.md

 Sample Spring Boot App using the Azure Storage services and package as Docker image Container Google jib.

+This project should help to easily understand to build your own Spring Boot app directly using Azure SDK's and package as Docker image.

-Azure provides Spring Boot starter libraries , under the hood these libraries do use Azure SDK and does package the app  seamless for integration with any Spring Boot App.
+Azure provides Spring Boot starter libraries , under the hood these libraries do use Azure SDK and package the app  seamlessly.
 One of the challenges i did face is these starter libraries don't use the latest version of Azure SDK always .

-Also this spring boot app is packaged as Docker image without any Docker dependencies on the build machine .
-Using the Google jib maven plugin
+This example package the spring boot app as Docker image without any Docker dependencies on the build machine , Using the Google jib maven plugin.
+Post package pushes to the Docker repo .
+After push this can be configured to run using Azure App Services in few minutes.

-This project should help to easily understand to build your own Spring Boot app directly using Azure SDK's and package as Docker image.